-Utilities & Energy Services owns and operates the first 18 cylinder lean-burn natural gas reciprocating engine in North America, providing on-site electrical generation and refrigerated chilled water, offsetting a portion of the campus’ peak load.
+Utilities & Engineering Services owns and operates the first 18 cylinder lean-burn natural gas reciprocating engine in North America, providing on-site electrical generation and refrigerated chilled water, offsetting a portion of the campus’ peak load.
 On-site power generation currently serves a portion of the main campus electricity with the remaining demand supplied by our utility partner Duke Energy.
 Duke Energy’s distribution power grid is supplied to the main campus by two 69,000 volt substations.
 The ability to self-generate electrical power provides both significant cost and environmental benefits to the university.

 Since 2009, chilled water production has been increasing capacity at the main campus central energy plants.
 The four utility plants, combined with the CHP’s absorption chiller on campus, produce and deliver over 37,000,000 ton-hours of cooling annually to campus facilities.
 The use of centrally located plants benefits UCF by reducing building energy consumption and eliminating less efficient stand-alone cooling at each of the campus buildings.
 Currently, a majority of our main campus square footage is served by the district cooling loop.
 The remaining square footage is supported by stand-alone chilled water systems, direct expansion, and ground source heat pumps.